-The section compared truck costs with and without load restrictions.
+The section compares truck costs with and without load restrictions.
 Two case studies were conducted to show the economic impact of three levels of load restrictions in North Dakota.
-The results of case studies show the restrictions are directly associated with truck costs.
-For example, the second case study showed total truck costs to haul crude oil (300,000 barrels at 190 miles).
-The study found that a No. 2 restriction had \$779,313 of total costs while a Class A restriction had \$374,160 of total costs.
-This is approximately twice of truck costs with a Class A restriction.
+The results of the case studies show the restrictions are directly associated with truck costs.
+For example, the second case study shows total truck costs to haul crude oil (300,000 barrels at 190 miles).
+The study finds that a No. 2 restriction has \$779,313 of total costs while a Class A restriction.
 This provides evidence that load restrictions could significantly increase total transportation costs and reduce profitability of companies.
 Further, this could have negative effects on the efficiency of freight flows and competitiveness of our region.

-KEY FINDINGS
+7. KEY FINDINGS